RejaurRahman/blog-camp/README.md

 ## Issues

 1. Hydration issue with post comments form
-2. Inspect element can't on post article
+2. Inspect element does not work on post page article tag
 3. Text Banner displaying category and author title
 4. Video height across all screens
 5. Dynamic alt tag displaying on gallery